 Environmental Management Policies

-Environmental management policies are top level documents that outlines the general direction, focus and goals of an organization’s approach to their interaction with the environment.
+Environmental management policies are top level documents that outline the general direction, focus and goals of an organization’s approach to their interaction with the environment.
 Due to increasing complexity and understanding of environmental issues, policies may be related to specific issues, such as sustainability, waste management, habitat protection etc. The type and direction of the policies should be dictated by the organization.

-Policies should create the basis for further development of environmental management plans, systems and any other documentation that is required to guide this aspect of an organizations activitites, whether it be related to maintenance, a project, specific circumstances, or operations as a whole.
+Policies should create the basis for further development of environmental management plans, systems and any other documentation that is required to guide this aspect of an organizations activitities, whether it would be related to maintenance, a project, specific circumstances, or operations as a whole.

 Relevant legislation, laws, standards or codes practice must be considered by the organization when developing or reviewing policies, to ensure compliance.